Where do my fees go?

 Primarily staff costs related to delivering and supporting lectures, laboratory sessions, seminars, personal tutoring.
 This includes programme development and quality activity, teaching resources and equipment.

-Includes student counselling and welfare services, financial grant to the SU, the Careers Service, pastoral support in residences, programme quality and teaching administration.
+Includes student welfare services, financial grant to the SU, the Careers Service, pastoral support in residences, programme quality and teaching administration.

 IT and Library